initialcapacity/why-pairing-is-faster/README.md

 ## Summary

-When paring, dependencies between stories in a backlog have less of an impact on team velocity.
+When pairing, dependencies between stories in a backlog have less of an impact on team velocity.
 The impact of dependencies is much higher in a pull request workflow, meaning stories must be highly parallelizable to achieve the same productivity.